robertwenner/comics/doc/social.md

 apps settings](https://www.reddit.com/prefs/apps), then create an app (script).
 This will get you the secret needed to configure this module.

-Unfortunately you cannot use Reddit's two factor authentication or the script won't be able to log in.
+Unfortunately you cannot use Reddit's two-factor authentication or the script won't be able to log in.

 The configuration looks like this: